ninegua/ic-nix/README.md

 nix-shell https://github.com/ninegua/ic-nix/releases/latest/download/dfx-env.tar.gz
 ```

+All you need is a working [nix] installation on your computer.

 **WARNING**: Releases are built against the latest main branches of each project on a weekly update schedule.
 They may not always work.
 Please understand the risks before proceed.